-- Flammable liquids (e.g. bottles of propane gas, gas for grills, lighter fluid, dangerous chemicals, etc.) are prohibited. - · Propane grills are not permitted. - Candles, incense, scented wax burners, or any other open-flame/heating devices, regardless of wick or condition of wick and purpose, are prohibited. - Draperies or tapestries are not allowed on ceilings, covering any lights, or on more than approximately 50 percent of walls in any room.
+- Flammable liquids (e.g. bottles of propane gas, gas for grills, lighter fluid, dangerous chemicals, etc.) are prohibited. - · Propane grills are permitted to be used and stored in appropriate outdoor areas only. - Candles, incense, scented wax burners, or any other open-flame/heating devices, regardless of wick or condition of wick and purpose, are prohibited. - Draperies or tapestries are not allowed on ceilings, covering any lights, or on more than approximately 50 percent of walls in any room.